EffectOrientedProgramming/EOPCode/README.md

 Do this periodically to make sure you have the latest Coursier version.

-## 3. Install Tools Using Coursier
+## 3. Use Coursier to Install the Tools

 This command installs the JDK, Scala 3, the SBT build tool, and several other tools: